dsorokin/aivika-distributed-example-cqn/README.md

 In the mentioned articles the model was used for estimating the conservative distributed simulation methods and their implementations.
 Here the same model can be used for estimating the [Aivika](http://hackage.haskell.org/package/aivika-distributed) implementation of the optimistic Time Warp method.

+Only there is a small difference with OMNeT++ model.
+The constant queue delay is not added to the lookahead.
+Instead, we can increase the lookahead parameter by 1 if needed.

 ### Prerequisites

 To repeat the test, you need a simulation cluster.
 It can be either a single computer such as laptop or a true cluster consisting of different computers.